thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * **Event time:** The time at which a measurement/event is *generated*
 * **Processing time:** The time at which that measurement/event is *received/processed*
 * **Batching window:** A `batching window` is defined as the maximum allowed gap between the event timestamps of the first message in a batch and the last message in a batch.
 It is important to note that the `batching window` is based on the *event timestamps*.
-* **Max message delay:** The `maximum message delay` is defined as the maximum acceptable delay between the even generation time and the event processing time for a message received by the batch processor.
+* **Max message delay:** The `maximum message delay` is defined as the maximum acceptable delay between the event generation time and the event processing time for a message received by the batch processor.
 If an event generated at time `t` is received by the batch processor *after* the maximum acceptable delay, it will considered too old and won't be processed further.
+* **Max message deadline** is applied on the "messages from the future" for which the event timestamp is higher than the current processing time.
+If an event generated at time `t` is received by the batch processor and if that timestamp `t` is more than the maximum acceptable deadline in future, it will considered as too futuristic and won't be processed further.
+For example, if the `max message deadline` is defined as 20 and if an event with timestamp `t120` is delivered to the batch processor at `T110`, it will be accepted as `t120` < `T110 + 20`.
+But an event with timestamp `t131` would have been rejected as `t131` > `T110 + 20`.
 * **Batching timeout:** The `batching timeout` is the maximum time that the batcher will wait for the last message after a batch has started.
-The `batching timeout` can be defined as the `first message processing time` + `batching window` + `max message delay`
+The `batching timeout` can be defined as the `first message's event time` + `batching window` + `max message delay`
 * **Max batch size** is the maximum alloawable size of a batch in bytes (**NOT** just in terms of the number of messages as different messages have different keys of varying size)

 ## Requirements